Jussie Smollett hate crime hoax: Initial charges dropped

 On March 26, 2019, all charges filed against Smollett were dropped, with Judge Steven Watkins ordering the public court file sealed.
 First Assistant State's Attorney Joseph Magats said the office reached a deal with Smollett's defense team in which prosecutors would drop the charges in exchange for Smollett performing 16 hours of community service and forfeiting his $10,000 bond.

 The Illinois Prosecutors Bar Association (IPBA) said that the dismissal was "highly unusual", and that the "manner in which this case was dismissed was abnormal and unfamiliar to those who practice law in criminal courthouses across the state.
 Prosecutors, defense attorneys, and judges alike do not recognize the arrangement Mr. Smollett received.
 Even more problematic, the State's Attorney and her representatives have fundamentally misled the public on the law and circumstances surrounding the dismissal."
 It described several of the statements made by the State's Attorney and her representatives regarding the handling of the case as false or misleading.
-The National District Attorneys Association released a statement saying that a prosecutor should not take advice from politically connected friends of the accused, should not recuse herself without recusing the entire office, and noted that "a case with the consequential effects of Mr. Smollett's should not be resolved without a finding of guilt or innocence."
+The National District Attorneys Association released a statement saying that a prosecutor should not take advice from politically connected friends of the accused and should not recuse herself without recusing the entire office, and noted that "a case with the consequential effects of Mr. Smollett's should not be resolved without a finding of guilt or innocence."

-Magats made a statement saying that the decision was not an exoneration of Smollett: "We stand behind the investigation, we stand behind the decision to charge him [...]
+Magats made a statement saying that the decision was not an exoneration of Smollett's: "We stand behind the investigation, we stand behind the decision to charge him [...]
 The fact that [Smollett] feels that we have exonerated him, we have not.
 I can't make it any clearer than that."
 Then-Mayor of Chicago Rahm Emanuel strongly criticized the decision, saying it was a "whitewash of justice" and that "From top to bottom, this is not on the level."
 Police superintendent Johnson said that justice was not served.

 On March 27, 2019, the Chicago Police Department released the redacted police reports associated with the case.
 It was announced that the FBI is investigating why the charges were dismissed.
 The hearing to expunge Smollett's record was delayed on March 27.
 In April 2019, mayor-elect Lori Lightfoot said in a statement: "We've got a lot of things on our plate, a lot of pressing issues that are truly affecting people's lives.
 This doesn't rank as a matter of any importance to me."